What Is A Tech Pack & Why Do You Need It?

 Preferably the tech pack in Illustrator is divided into different layers.
 One for the main information, one for sketches, one for colors and one for text.
 This will make your life easier when copying and pasting info on different pages.

-Learn the details of how to create a tech pack in the Book or in the Member Zone.
+Learn the details of how to create a tech pack in the Book or in the Membership.

 Mistakes in the tech pack end up being production mistakes…